 Ascending route of infection is the underlying cause found in the cases of acute pyelonephritis.
 Conditions that contribute to contamination of urine in the bladder include sex (short urethra in infant girls), age, poor personal hygiene, instrumentation and other potential factors.

-Vesicoureteral reflux (VUR) can be found in a significant number of young girls with urinary tract infection.
+Vesicoureteral reflux (VUR) can be found in a significant number of young girls with urinary tract infections.
 This can further contribute to the retrograde spread of bacteria from the bladder to the kidney.
 The etiologic agent is Escherichia coli in more than 80% of cases of acute pyelonephritis, but other Gram-positive and Gram-negative bacteria can be found in some instances.

 Hematogenous acute pyelonephritis is most often diagnosed in incapacitated and chronically ill patients, but also in those receiving immunosuppressive therapy.
 Fungal and staphylococcal infections may sometimes spread to the kidney from distant foci in the bone or skin.